 - We teach children about their own well-being through our PSHE curriculum in class time and assemblies.

 - As a school we follow a Restorative Justice approach to behaviour management.
 We have a positive approach to behaviour with a clear rewards system that is followed by all staff and pupils.
-We use Golden Time as a reward for good behaviour throughout the week.
+We use Enrichment Time as a reward for good behaviour throughout the week.
 Please see our Behaviour Policy for more details (on the school website).